AstraZeneca/bone_challenge/approaches/subvisible/README.md

 from models import *
 classifier = ImageClassifier()
 classifier.train_cls(trn_folder, val_folder, logdir, checkpoint_filepath)
+"""

-"""trn_folder: Path to the training folder.
+trn_folder: Path to the training folder.
 This folder should contain two subfolders:
   - "1": For positive images
   - "0": For negative images
 val_folder: Path to the validation folder.
 This folder should also contain two subfolders:
   - "1": For positive images
   - "0": For negative images
 logdir: Path to a directory for saving logs.
-checkpoint_filepath: Path to a directory for saving the trained model."""
+checkpoint_filepath: Path to a directory for saving the trained model.
+"""
 ```

 ## Training the regressors